HAYATO-Kz/Barcamp-Management/README.md

 # Barcamp-Management

 Barcamp management is a web application for manage Barcamp event.
-Make Managing event conveniently than manual is the main focus for this application
+Make managing event conveniently than manual is the main focus for this application

 This software is developed as a part of 01219245	Individual Software Development Process at Kasetsart University